 How to Make Your Own Healthy Powdered Sugar

-If you have a granular sweetener and you’d like to make a powdered sugar like the Swerve confectioners, here’s a recipe from my Cap’n Crunch Berries Protein Donuts that I used for the glaze.
+If you have a granular sweetener and you’d like to make a powdered sugar like the Swerve confectioners, here’s a recipe from one of my protein donut recipes that I used for the glaze.

 - 1/2 scoop (16g) vanilla protein powder